Machapuchare: Climbing history

 It is believed that Machapuchare has never been climbed to the summit.
 The only confirmed attempt was in 1957 by a British team led by Lieutenant Colonel Jimmy Roberts.
 Climbers Wilfrid Noyce and A. D. M. Cox climbed to within 150 ft of the summit via the north ridge, to an approximate altitude of 22,793 ft.
-King Mahendra had given them permission to climb the mountain, but forbade them from stepping foot on the summit itself, Noyce and his team honoured his words and published the only climbing record of the mountain a year later.
-Early in the expedition another member of the party, Roger Chorley, contracted polio, with help from Jimmy Roberts he left the expedition to seek medical assistance.
+King Mahendra had given them permission to climb the mountain but forbade them from setting foot on the summit itself, terms with which the team complied.
+Noyce and his team compiled and published the only climbing record of the mountain a year later.
+Early in the expedition another member of the party, Roger Chorley, contracted polio; with help from Jimmy Roberts he left the expedition to seek medical assistance.

-No permits to climb the mountain have been issued since then but there are reports of a New Zealand climber, Bill Denz, illegally but successfully reaching the summit in the early 1980s.
+No permits to climb the mountain have been issued since then, but there are reports of a New Zealand climber, Bill Denz, illegally but successfully reaching the summit in the early 1980s.